mikaelpatel/Cosa/README.md

 device drivers.
 Benchmarking and optimizing LCD device drivers.
 Added an event driven resistor net keypad handler and support for the DFRobot LCD Keypad shield.
 Boosting LCD performance to 2-6X faster than Arduino library.
 Added a new LCD menu system.
+Refactored Cosa directory structure to match the Arduino core file structure.